Ford Explorer owners have reported 21 problems related to instrument panel (under the electrical system category).

 See all problems of the 2012 Ford Explorer.

-The vehicle involved is a 2005 Ford Explorer.
-The VIN of this vehicle was 1FMZU73E25_.
 While stopped at a traffic light I switched on my turn signal to indicate a right turn and noticed the normal click of the turn signal was not occurring.
 I looked down at my instrument panel and saw the right turn light was lit but not flashing.
 The rest of the trip I had to continually turn on and turn off the turn signal to let others now my intentions since the signals would no longer flash.
 Finally I rapidly worked the switch up and down and was able to get the turn signals to operate correctly again.
 Also on other occasions the signal would click very fast which and the actual signal light would not flash or light but would eventually start working again.
 I assumed it was a burned-out bulb but when it came back on again I knew that was not the case.
 I saw a recall recently for the turn signal switch on ranger pickups and excursion suvs in the age range of my vehicle and this seems to be exactly what is happening with my Explorer.
-It was Fri., Jun.
-24, 2011 when this instrument panel issue happened.

 See all problems of the 2005 Ford Explorer.